 Cheaper sensors and smarter control systems also offer potential to improve the management and optimisation of heating processes.

-Technologies: process heat systems NZ Energy Efficiency and Conservation Authority
+Process heat systems Energy Efficiency and Conservation Authority

 Process Heating Systems US Department of Energy